Mío

-"Mío" (English: "Mine") is a song recorded by Mexican singer Paulina Rubio for her debut solo studio album La Chica Dorada (1992).
+"Mío" (English: "Mine") is the debut solo single by Mexican singer Paulina Rubio from her first solo album La Chica Dorada (1992).
 It was written by José Ramón Flórez and Cesar Valle and produced by Miguel Blasco and J.R.
 Florez.
 After recording and sending a demo tape, Rubio signed a multi-album deal with EMI Capitol de México in June 1992.
 "Mío" is a dance-pop song that refers to a girl's passionate feelings.

-"Mío" was released on August 30, 1992 through Capitol Latin.
+"Mío" was released on August 30, 1992, through EMI Mexico as the album's lead single.
 It reached number one in at least 12 countries, including Mexico, where it earned gold certification and became the country's best-selling song of 1993.
 An accompanying music video, directed by Ángel Flores, portrays Rubio as a young femme fatale which is filmed by her crush, and starts to daydream that she is singing and dancing around him, while watching her love interest from afar.
 It was also nominated for Favorite Video at the 1993 ERES Awards.
-"Mío" is one of the most emblematic songs of the 90s in Spanish, according to music videos channel VH1.
+"Mío" is one of the most emblematic songs of the 90s in Spanish, according to VH1 Latin America.

 In the United States, the song reached the number 3 on the Billboard Hot Latin Tracks and stayed there for four consecutive weeks.
 Thanks to the success of the song, "Mío" is considered one of the best songs in the 1990s in Mexico, while it is considered Paulina's biggest hit during the decade.